yeonghoey/yeonghoey/README.md

 # Learnings
-Personal study notes and working code for courses and books
+Notes and exercises on courses and books

 ## Udacity
 - Design of Computer Programs
+- Intro to HTML and CSS
+- Writing READMEs
+- Client-Server Communication